-In order to do this, you need to know some details about the connection between the environment and the Azure Blob Storage containers.
-Below are the steps you need to follow, in order to locate the necessary variables:
+To do this, you need to know some details about the connection between the environment and the Azure Blob Storage containers.
+Below are the steps you need to follow, to locate the necessary variables:

 - Access Kudu on your Cloud environment.

 - Locate the Environment page in the top navigation.

 - Scroll to the section containing Environment variables.